dzeder/ohanafy-documentation/documentation/objects/Account.md

 Account

-The Account object holds information for customers, vendors and suppliers.
-It represents the companies you interact with.
+The Account object holds information the companies you interact with.
+Pay attention to the type field when forming requests as it represnets what company type it is.
+Example if someone asks about customers, the where clause should have type = 'Customer'

 Field Descriptions
 * label: this is the api name of the field used in queries to reference